AnisulMahmud/AWS-Ride-Share-Website/README.md

 ![Alt text](architecture.png)

-## Notes: After testing this, do not forget to delete the app from amplify, table from DynamoDB and lambda functions, conginoto also, so that it won't cost you anything.
+## Notes: After testing this, do not forget to delete the app from amplify, table from DynamoDB and lambda functions, congnito also, so that it won't cost you anything.

-# The code is from AWS.
+###### The code is from AWS.
 Command to copy code from AWS’s S3 bucket (from CloudShell command line): aws s3 cp s3://wildrydes-[your_region_name, like eu-north-1]/WebApplication/1_StaticWebHosting/website ./ --recursive